Mating quadratic maps with the modular group III: The modular Mandelbrot set: The surgery

 \subsubsection{Surgery for the whole family}

 The surgery so far has been to convert a single correspondence $\F_{a_0}$ into a rational map in $Per_1(1)$.
-We will now use this to make a surgery construction for the whole family $\F_a,\ a\in \K$.
-Recall that in Section \ref{holom} we constructed a holomorphic motion of the pinched fundamental croissant $\P\A_a$ for $a \in \mathring K$.
-We denoted this motion by
+We now move this holomorphically to make a surgery construction for the whole family $\F_a,\ a\in \K$.
+In Section \ref{holom} we constructed a holomorphic motion